 To make remembering the sequence of poses easier it helps if you have a way of relating them to each other.

-The next pair of poses is reverse prayer.
+The next pair of poses is reverse prayer (aka parsvottanasana).
 The legs are in a similar position to revolving triangle but the hands are behind the back in prayer.

 The next posture, extended big toe pose, is three poses in one.

-The next single leg balancing ashtanga yoga pose is half bound lotus.
+The next single leg balancing ashtanga yoga pose is half bound lotus or ardha baddha padmottanasana.

-Ashtanga Yoga Poses has more details.
-And ideally you can use the graphic below to see relationships between the poses for yourself so that you can more easily remember the sequence of these poses.
+And ideally you can use the graphic below to see relationships between the poses in the second half of the Ashtanga standing series for yourself so that you can more easily remember the sequence of these poses.

 The next two pairs of poses are also compliments.

-In the second one the shin is folded to the outside of the thigh.
-This time the thigh is internally rotated at the hip and the shin is displaced outwards with respect to the knee.
+In this pose the thigh is internally rotated at the hip and the shin is displaced outwards with respect to the knee.

 The C position has a similiar shin displacement to lotus.
 The only difference is the ankle is bend more than 90 degrees.
 (In lotus the front of the ankle can be stretched depending on the foot position that you use.)